Careers, Employability & Enterprise Education

 How is Careers, Employability and Enterprise Education taught at St Albans Girls' School?

-St Albans Girls' School has fully implemented the eight Gatsby Benchmarks through the specific lessons within the PSHE curriculum and the Post 16 Step Up Programme.
+St Albans Girls' School has fully implemented the eight Gatsby Benchmarks through specific lessons within the PSHE curriculum and the Post 16 Step Up Programme.
 This is complimented by a range of wider curriculum learning opportunities.

 The eight Gatsby benchmarks of Good Career Guidance: